-By default output png images use 256 indexed colors.
-The truecolor option instead creates TrueColor images with 24 bits of color information per pixel.
-Transparent fill styles require the truecolor option.
+By default the png terminal creates TrueColor images with 24 bits of color information per pixel.
+The notruecolor option instead uses only 8 bits, (256 indexed colors).
+Transparent fill styles require the true-color option.
 See fillstyle (p.
-204).
+222).
 A transparent background is possible in either indexed or TrueColor images.
+Antialiasing also requires TrueColor.

 butt instructs the driver to use a line drawing method that does not overshoot the desired end point of a line.
-This setting is only applicable for line widths greater than 1.
-This setting is most useful when drawing horizontal or vertical lines.
-Default is rounded.
+This setting is only relevant for line widths greater than 1.
+The alternative is rounded, which produces somewhat more uniform curved lines if antialiasing is not available (notruecolor) but can be much slower.